 Widder Hotel is nestled down one of the prettiest streets of Zurich’s old town.
 To be honest, I wasn’t sure what to expect from this hotel, as all the luxury hotels in Zurich seem to have a unique and individual personality, much like the Swiss themselves.

 This wealth means that streets are spotless, the shopfronts, like the hotels, are lavish and house the best designer brands.
-Zurich even has it’s an Apple store in the centre of the main street.
+Zurich even has an Apple store in the center of the main street.

-Zurich city centre is vibrant with people lunching in streetside cafes and there is an exciting nightlife too.
+Zurich city center is vibrant with people lunching in streetside cafes, and there is an exciting nightlife too.
 All the bars are busy whatever night you decide to go out.
 As you would expect, there are many suited men in Zurich’s restaurants, but the locals are funky and unique.
 The pianist in the Widder Hotel bar must have been in his 60’s, but his snow-white hair reached his waist.
-In fact, if you just take a snapshot of the locals walking the streets, most seemed extremely well presented with the latest fashions, unafraid to mix colours and with “just stepped out of the salon” hairdos.
-Both the men and the women here seemed happy to experiment with unusual styles, colours and length that you won’t find anywhere else.
+In fact, if you just take a snapshot of the locals walking the streets, most seemed extremely well presented with the latest fashions, unafraid to mix colors, and with “just stepped out of the salon” hairdos.
+Both the men and the women here seemed happy to experiment with unusual styles, colors, and lengths that you won’t find anywhere else.

-For Lifestyle Junior Suites: Guaranteed room upgrade to a Lifestyle Suite at time of booking, or $50 value credit valid toward food and beverage or laundry services (if upgrade unavailable).
+- For Lifestyle Junior Suites: Guaranteed room upgrade to a Lifestyle Suite at time of booking, or $50 USD value credit valid toward food and beverage or laundry services (if upgrade unavailable)

 Why We Love This Hotel

-We love the Widder Hotel for its perfect location, right in the centre of Old Town, where you can follow the cobbled streets down to the lake.
-A great feature of this hotel is that their bistro restaurant and bar look out and spill out onto the street, so you can people watch to your heart’s content, whilst sat out on or next to these largely pedestrianised streets.
+We love the Widder Hotel for its perfect location, right in the center of Old Town, where you can follow the cobbled streets down to the lake.
+A great feature of this hotel is that their bistro restaurant and bar look out and spill out onto the street, so you can people watch to your heart’s content whilst sat out on or next to these largely pedestrianized streets.

-As outlined above, you are in the centre of Zurich’s Old Town, around a 5-minute walk to the station, around a 2-minute walk to the lakeside and about a 1-minute walk to the Apple store on Bahnhofstrasse, which also houses all the designer shops.
-You are also convenient for the financial district which is around the corner.
+As outlined above, you are in the center of Zurich’s Old Town, around a 5-minute walk to the station, around a 2-minute walk to the lakeside, and about a 1-minute walk to the Apple store on Bahnhofstrasse, which also houses all the designer shops.
+You are also convenient for the financial district, which is around the corner.